 “Sweet name!
 I’m Brenda McCoy.
 It’s nice to finally meet you!”

-We shook hands and I felt her loose grip.
-She had a soft touch.
-She introduced herself by her full name only.
-I thought.
+I shook her hand.
+She had a loose grip and soft touch.
 She’s military?
-I asked myself.
-Her gentle hands were just as small as mine.
-Her skin displayed a caramel complexion and her oval face complemented her slim figure.
+Her gentle hands were small as mine.
+Her caramel complexion and oval face complimented her slim figure.

 “Everyone’s been telling me to come by and see you if I want to join the service.
-They all said you’re the one to go to because you’ll get me in.”
-I replied, as I stood over her desk.
+They all said you’re the one to go to because you’ll get me in,” I said, standing over her desk.

-She slid the stack aside on her desk as I took a seat in the big, cushy leather chair across from her.
-She was definitely not the recruiter I was expecting to meet.
+She slid the stack of papers aside as I sat in the big, cushy leather chair across from her.
+She was not the recruiter I had expected.
 I assumed she would be stern and militant, but I was wrong.
 She didn’t even introduce herself as a sergeant.

 As we began to converse, the first thing I acknowledged was her upright demeanor.